 The development is relatively car friendly, being located on Marsh Wall, the main road that runs east west across the peninsula.
 There is a pick up and drop off area infront, and underground parking beneath the development.

 The real bonus of this development is the botanical theme, and the amenities are no exception.
-Ballymore have embraced the recent biophilic architecture trend, and embraced nature throughout this development.
+Ballymore have embraced a trend towards biophilic architecture, and welcomed nature throughout this development.

-The rooftop observatory is set in the taller east tower, and should offer great views across Canary Wharf itself.
+The rooftop observatory is set in the taller east tower, and offers great skyline views across Canary Wharf.

-While ‘vibrant rooftop observatory’ is probably stretching it, London having the highest light pollution levels of anywhere in the country, it does look like a great place to relax and take in the views.
+While ‘vibrant rooftop observatory’ is probably stretching it — with London having the highest light pollution levels of anywhere in the country — this novel amenities space looks like a great place to relax and take in the views.

 With the heart of this development revolving around nature and outside space, its only fair that residents get their own area.
-To this benefit the design of The Wardian is fantastic.
-Unlike nearby ultra tall developments, Landmark Pinnacle and South Quay Plaza, balconies are not limited here!
+To this benefit the design of Wardian is fantastic.
+Unlike nearby ultra-tall developments, Landmark Pinnacle and South Quay Plaza, balconies are not limited here!

-As an example, even the smaller studio flats, circa 400 square foot, have over 100square foot balconies.
+As an example, even the smaller studio flats — at circa 400 square foot — have over 100 square foot balconies.
 Some of the two bedroom flats balconies stretch to over 400 square foot, or roughly 40% of the size of the apartments themselves.
-With expensive sliding doors and large curtain window walls, it really does mean its a usable outdoor space, which in developments of this type is usually limited.
+With expensive sliding doors and large curtain window walls, these balconies really do provide a usable outdoor space — something high-rise developments are often lacking.

 Its a really unique feature to this development, and I think will provide a welcome respite from, at times, the grey monotony of city living.

-No stranger to ultra luxury, Ballymore started the trend at their first development in the area Pan Peninsula.
-At The Wardian there is more of the same, with some really nice details, like marble chevron flooring in the bathrooms.
+No stranger to ultra luxury developments, Ballymore started the trend at their first development in the area Pan Peninsula.
+At Wardian London there is more of the same, with some really nice details, like marble chevron flooring in the bathrooms.

 Sticking with the Wardian case theme, glass and bronze is used liberally throughout this development, tying the apartments and the communal areas together.

-I appreciate that to have individual outdoor gardens maintained by the landscaping firm will require an ongoing additional contract, but it seems strange to market features of this ultra-premium development without offering them as standard.
+To have individual outdoor gardens maintained by a landscaping firm will obviously require an ongoing additional contract, but it seems strange to market features of this ultra-premium development without offering them as standard.

-The Wardian looks like the one of the most interesting developments in Canary Wharf in years, and has followed the botanical garden theme throughout, even down to little details like the beautiful glass shelving units in the kitchen.
-But instead of a standard fit: “That will be the kitchen pack, and an additional several thousand pounds extra.”
+Wardian London looks like the one of the most interesting developments in Canary Wharf in years.
+Architects Glenn Howells have followed the botanical garden theme throughout, even down to little details like the beautiful glass shelving units in the kitchen.
+But instead of offering this as a standard fit, is it branded as a kitchen pack, and charged at an additional several thousand pounds.

 Even the balcony gardens, a seemingly integral feature of the development, come with the caveat that installation is a significant additional extra.

-If this was a less premium building, you could understand some upselling, but some flats in The Wardian are north of £1600 per square foot.
-This is right at the prime end of the Canary Wharf property market, and directly competing with the groups own ultra luxury offerings, like One Park Drive.
+The building is right at the prime end of the E14’s property market, and directly competing with the Canary Wharf Groups own ultra luxury offerings, like One Park Drive.

-The architects words are unlikely to be seen on a brochure, but they may have a point about the plot for The Wardian.
-On one hand the location is great, it is both at the water front, and perfectly placed for access to the financial district of Canary Wharf.
+The architects words are unlikely to be seen on a brochure, but they may have a point about the plot for Wardian London.
+On one hand the location is great, it is both at the waterfront, and perfectly placed for access to the financial district of Canary Wharf.

-Personally I think this development is a breath of fresh air, and a welcome shift in focus for the area.
-Architecturally strong, and putting a real focus on greenery for its residents, The Wardian captures an overall trend towards a desire for bringing nature back into our cities.
+This development is a breath of fresh air, and a welcome shift in focus for the area.
+Architecturally strong, and putting a real focus on greenery for its residents, Wardian London captures an overall trend towards a desire for bringing nature back into our cities.

-While it doesn’t go as far as some biophilic developments such as the globally famous Bosco Verticale, it looks like Ballymore have put a real focus on this design theme throughout, rather than approaching it in a token manner.
+While it doesn’t go as far as some biophilic developments such as the globally famous Bosco Verticale, Ballymore have put a real focus on this design theme throughout, rather than approaching it in a token manner.

-Having procured the 100+ species of plants early on in the construction process, some have been growing in their glass Wardian cases alongside the development for over two years already.
+Having procured the 100+ species of plants early on in the construction process, some plants grew in their glass Wardian cases alongside the development for over two years.

-There were initial difficulties with the plot, and prospective buyers will have to be careful to choose their flats, height and aspect, wisely in this development.
-However, by coupling the botanical theme with the notably high quality of the build and the close proximity to the financial center, I think this will be a very successful development.
+There were initial difficulties with the plot, and prospective buyers will have to be careful to choose flats height, and aspect, wisely in this development.
+However, by coupling the botanical theme with the notably high quality of the build and the close proximity to the financial centre, this will undoubtably be a very successful development.